Christian PulisicAmerican Footballer

 He netted two more goals in a victory over Trinidad and Tobago as well as finding the net against Panama.

 Christian found the net in a 2-1 loss to Jamaica, a result which ultimately cost the United States their place at the 2018 World Cup in Russia.

 Christian’s grandfather, Mate Pulisic, was born in Croatia on the island of Olib.

 Christian applied for Croatian citizenship after moving to Germany (and the European Union) in order to avoid having to apply for a German work visa.

 • He moved to Dortmund from Hershey, Pennsylvania.
-The town has a population of less than 15,000 people.
+The American town has a population of less than 15,000 people.
 It gave the world Hershey’s chocolate.

 • Christian’s parents Mark and Kelley both played collegiate soccer at George Mason University, with his father going on to play professional indoor soccer as a forward with the Harrisburg Heat in the 1990s.